+I gave lash extensions a try and loved them!
 I have short little sparse lashes that stick out instead of curling up.
 Even the best plumping mascara doesn’t do much, so when I’m dressing up and want my eyes to stand out, I turn to false lashes.
 I’ve also tried Latisse, which worked to a degree, but never quite looked as good as the falsies.
-This is where lash extensions come in!
+This is where lash extensions come in.

 Last month I visited Wink Studio Lash and Brow Bar to try out lash extensions and see if I could get the “I woke up like this” fabulous lash experience.
 I let them run their course and took photos before, after and during to show how they look if you don’t go back in for a fill.
 I absolutely loved them and want them back now that they are totally gone!

 Here’s my before and after, natural lash, no mascara:

 The process took just over two hours, as each individual lash was applied to my lashes one by one with pointy tweezers.
 An upside of this was that I finally found out what to do with those tweezer samples I was sent!
 I didn’t even realize there was so many different types.

 After a brief consultation with my eyelash artist Laura, about how I’d like them to look, I laid down on a cushy massage table and she started taping my lower lids out of the way.
 I found this to be a little weird and uncomfortable.
 Not my favorite part!
 I am really sensitive though, so we had to switch out the under eye gel pads for plain old surgical tape.
 The first attempt was making my eyes water.